kunegis/stu/README.md

   commands should be easy.
 Many projects need to run many identical tasks only differing by individual parameters.
 This is the main motivation of Stu, and where virtually all other Make replacements fail.
+Most Make replacement force the user to write loops or similar constructs.
 * Generality:  Don't focus on a particular use case such as compilation, but be a generic build tool.
 There are no built-in rules for compilation or other specific applications.
 Instead, allow use case-specific rules to be written in the Stu language itself.
+Most Make replacement tools instead focus on one specific use-case, making them unsuitable for general use.
 * Files are the central datatype.
 Everything is a file.
 You can think of Stu as "a declarative programming language in which all variables are files."
 For instance, Stu has no variables like Make; instead, files are used.
+Other Make replacements are even worse than Make in this regard, and allow any variable in whatever programming language they are using.
+Stu is based on the Unix principle that any persistent object should have a name in the file system -- "everything is a file".
 * Scalability:  Assume that projects are so large that you can't just clean and rebuild everything if there are build inconsistencies.
   Files are sacred; never make the user delete files in order to rebuild